 of the FRBM Act, which recommended, inter alia, measures to increase government revenue, such as through a widening of the tax base and better tax compliance in order to meet the Act's fiscal targets.
-The Central Government's fiscal and revenue deficits have declined since the FRBMA was passed (Table I.4).27 The fiscal deficit fell to 4.0% of GDP in 2004/05, but was estimated at 4.1% the following year due to a "pause" in fiscal adjustment to meet the increased expenditures recommended by the Twelfth Finance Commission (Box I.2).
-The Government expects reductions in the fiscal and revenue deficits to be achieved through better tax compliance and improved efficiency of the tax administration.
+The Central Government's fiscal and revenue deficits have declined since the FRBMA was passed (Table I.1).27 The fiscal deficit fell to 4.0% of GDP in 2004/05, but then rose to 4.1% the following year owing to a "pause" in fiscal adjustment to meet the increased expenditures recommended by the Twelfth Finance Commission (Box I.2), and then fell to 3.7% of GDP in 2006/07.
+The Government expects further reductions in the fiscal and revenue deficits to be achieved through better tax compliance and improved efficiency of the tax administration.
 On the expenditure front, the Government plans to improve management as well as limit the growth in non-development expenditure.